-Staff have access to professional development activities to support outreach and the importance of family engagement on student success.
-During monthly PLC time staff discusses & shares best practice ideas focusing on parental involvement strategies.
+Professional development activities are provided to support outreach and importance of family engagement for student success.
+During monthly PLC, staff discus & share best practice ideas focusing on parental involvement strategies.
 Professional development resources are linked in monthly agendas for staff to take back to their buildings to share with staff & parents.
 Resources include parental involvement strategies.